 Gbenga Oyebode founded Aluko & Oyebode, one of Nigeria’s top law firms, and is currently the Managing Partner.
 Oyebode was also one of the founding investors in MTN Nigeria and still serves on its board.
 Oyebode has developed significant experience in project finance, corporate law, energy and natural resources, telecommunications and aviation law.
 Oyebode served as Chairman of the board of Access Bank, and currently serves as the Chairman of Okomu Oil Palm PLC and of The Okomu Oil Palm Company Plc.
 He is also one of the most successful real estate investors in Nigeria.
 He received his undergraduate degree from the University of IFE and his masters in law from the University of Pennsylvania in the USA.

-Visiting Lecturer | Director, Africa Opportunity Partners
+Visiting Lecturer | Managing Director, Mobile, Telkom Kenya

 Francis Daniels has over 15 years experience investing in Africa.
 He is a director of Africa Opportunity Partners and the investment manager of the Africa Opportunity Fund, a closed-end investment company traded on the AIM Market of the London Stock Exchange.
 He holds an LL.B degree from the University of Ghana, an LL.M degree from the University of Toronto, and an LL.M (Corporations) degree from New York University Law School.